+Fitting a shower tray may seem a somewhat daunting task and to some extent it is, so should be conducted by a trained professional if you are not confident.
 However, if you feel you can fit a shower tray yourself, stay tuned as we take you through this rewarding process in our comprehensive step-by-step guide.

-What Type of Shower Tray Are You Installing?
+Types of Shower Tray

 A low profile shower tray is one that sits flush with the bathroom floor or as close to level as possible.
-What these give up in accessibility, they make up for in seamless style, and it is this type of shower tray used in most modern shower enclosures and wetroom setups.
+What these give up in accessibility, they make up for in seamless style, and this type of shower tray used in most modern shower enclosures and wetroom setups.